gharials/dev-path/docs/building-softwares/react-js.md

 ### JSX: JavaScript XML

 Notice that a component function returns JSX instead of HTML.
-JSX is an extension of HTML, which allows using JavaScript expressions within HTML.
+JSX is an _extension_ of HTML.
+Extension means it is similar to HTML but has some additional capabilities.
+HTML can contain only _static_ values, but JSX may contain JavaScript expressions.
+Before generating HTML from JSX, React computes the value of the JavaScript expressions in the JSX and replaces the expressions with their computed values.

+???+ note "Concept: JSX as a template"
+    A JSX can be seen as a _template_ from which HTML can be created.
+The same JSX can produce different HTML outputs at different times.

 ## Working with React components